Forensic Methodology

 • Marginal Conformity - MAD 0.012-0.015: Borderline results; warrants further investigation of flagged transactions

-• Nonconformity - MAD > 0.015: Statistically significant deviation; strong indicator of estimation, fabrication, or manipulation
+• Nonconformity - MAD > 0.015: Statistically significant deviation from expected distribution; warrants further examination of the underlying data

 Outlier Detection Methods

 Multi-method anomaly identification using complementary statistical approaches.
-Flagged values cross-referenced against case documentation to assess legitimacy.
+Flagged values cross-referenced against the documentary record.

 • Z-Score Analysis - Standard deviation method; flags values exceeding 2.5-3.0 standard deviations from mean